developerasun/myDocumentBox-tool/myJavascript/basics/regExp/readme.md

 ### Character classes
 > Character classes allow you to define a group of characters you wish to match by placing them inside square ([ and ]) brackets.
 > For example, you want to match bag, big, and bug but not bog.
-You can create the regex /b[aiu]g/ to do this. z**The [aiu] is the character class** that will only match the characters a, i, or u.
+You can create the regex /b[aiu]g/ to do this. **The [aiu] is the character class** that will only match the characters a, i, or u.

 ```js
 const characterClass = /b[aiu]g/ // bag, big, bug